Senior Gear Editor

 Material

 When it comes to the material your jacket is made of, you’ve got a lot of great options, and there’s always going to be a few trade-offs.
-Weight and durability tend to go hand-in hand – gains in one category tend to eat away at the score of the other.
-Same with waterproofing and breathability.
+Weight and durability tend to go hand-in-hand – gains in one category tend to eat away at the score of the other.
+However, you can also get a more lightweight and durable jacket by using a stiffer material like that used in the Flylow Quantum Pro.
+Weatherproofing and breathability are another trade-off point – while all the jackets on this list are extremely waterproof, more breathable jackets like the Rab Khroma Kinetic are less windproof, and you’ll likely want to layer up underneath on storm days.

 To be fair, it’s very hard to beat GORE-TEX material in terms of waterproofing and durability, but it won’t always be the winner when it comes to weight and breathability.
 Proprietary fabrics and DWR finishes like Mammut’s DRYtechnology Pro, Black Diamond’s BD.dry, Flylow’s Perm HD fabric, and others are catching up and sometimes even beating GORE-TEX in one or more of the aforementioned key categories.
 GORE-TEX also comes in a few different constructions these days, such as the lightweight and breathable GORE-TEX C-Knit used in the Mountain Hardwear High Exposure, or the burly GORE-TEX Pro Most Rugged used in the Arc’teryx Rush.
 But when it comes to designing a great ski jacket, all of those factors need to work together.